ghga-de/schemapack/docs/datapack_spec.md

     * `targetClass`:  The name of the referenced class.

     * `targetResources`: The ID(s) of target resources of the targetClass.
-Based on the schemapack relation definition, this field can get the following values:
+Based on the schemapack relation definition, this field can have the following values:

     |                             | **mandatory.target = True** | **mandatory.target = False**        |